bitoller/bootcamp-projects-and-activities-m1/readme.md

 `function` `variables` `arithmetics` `data type` `string` `number` `boolean` `conditionals` `methods` `objects` `DOM` `event listener` `+`

 ## S7-06-M1 - 01/10/23 - LISTA DE TAREFAS
-For my next activity I had to code a To-do List based on an example that was given using HTML, CSS and JavaScript to list all the chores dynamically, filtering them by priority.
+For this activity I had to code a To-do List based on an example that was given using HTML, CSS and JavaScript to list all the chores dynamically, filtering them by priority.
 For the second part I had to code an option to add the chores manually using a form and a submit button, filtering the priority.
 For the third part I had to code a search bar to search for the chores in the list and a trash button to manually delete the chores from the list.<br />

 <a href="https://github.com/bitoller/bootcamp-projects-and-activities-m1/tree/main/src/M1-SPRINT-7/S7-06-M1" target="_blank"> <img src="./src/assets/code_purple.png"> </a> &nbsp; &nbsp;
 <a href="https://bitoller.github.io/bootcamp-projects-and-activities-m1/src/M1-SPRINT-7/S7-06-M1/index.html" target="_blank"> <img src="./src/assets/page_purple.png"> </a> &nbsp; &nbsp;